 As a therapist, I’m no stranger to this phrase.
 But it was being used with such regularity that I knew something was up.

 The problem with comparative suffering, researchers argue, is that it leads us to believe that our feelings don’t matter, at least not as much as those of individuals who are climbing a steeper hill than we are.
 Continually telling yourself that the disappointments you face and losses you endure aren’t a big deal doesn’t serve anyone.
-In fact, doing so only directs your energy away from helping the very individual, group, or in this case, species, you’re measuring yourself against.
+In fact, doing so only directs your energy away from helping the very individual, group, or species, you’re measuring yourself against.

 We don’t need a friend’s experience to be better or worse by comparison to make sense of our own; a flower needn’t rank its beauty by the blooms that surround it any more than a raindrop need determine its significance by where its fellow raindrops land.